AdamBers/adambers/README.md

 Hi!
 My name is Adam.

 I'am frontend developer.
-I'am 31 years old and i like my job.
-I have 3 years experience in web development.
+I have 3 years experience in web development and i like my job.
 Specializing in React

 In production i'am using this